15 min read

 Final Thoughts

 Free WordPress forum plugins have improved significantly in recent years.
-Whether you want a lightweight discussion board, a customer support forum, a membership community, or a full social platform, there are now free solutions available for almost every type of website.
+Whether you want a lightweight discussion board, a customer support forum, a membership community, or a full social platform, there are solid free solutions for almost every type of website.

 Frequently Asked Questions

-What’s the best free forum plugin for WordPress in 2026?
+What’s the best free forum plugin for WordPress?

 Jetonomy gives you the most features for free: forums, Q&A, idea boards, social feed, automatic moderation, and importers for bbPress and wpForo.
-It’s the best starting point for new communities.
+It is the best starting point for new communities and the strongest bbPress alternative currently available.

 Is bbPress still a good choice?

-Yes, especially if you already use BuddyPress. bbPress is stable and well-supported by third-party add-ons.
+It depends on your situation. bbPress is stable and works well with BuddyPress and third-party add-ons.
 However, core development has slowed, and it lacks modern features like trust levels and Q&A out of the box.
-For new sites, newer options like Jetonomy or wpForo are stronger choices.
+For existing communities it remains a workable option.
+For new sites, newer alternatives like Jetonomy are stronger choices from day one.

 Can I switch from bbPress or wpForo without losing my content?